rubocop/ruby-style-guide/README.md

 ## Misc

 * Write `ruby -w` safe code.
 * Avoid hashes as optional parameters.
 Does the method do too much?
+(Object initializers are exceptions for this rule).
 * Avoid methods longer than 10 LOC (lines of code).
 Ideally, most methods will be shorter than 5 LOC.
 Empty lines do not contribute to the relevant LOC.
 * Avoid parameter lists longer than three or four parameters.